clojure-emacs/cider/README.md

 ##### Pretty printing in the REPL

 Make the REPL always pretty-print the results of your commands.
-Note that this will not work correctly with forms such as `(def a 1) (def b2)` and it expects `clojure.pprint` to have been required already (the default in more recent versions of Clojure):

 <kbd>M-x cider-repl-toggle-pretty-printing</kbd>